gms1/node-sqlite3-orm/README.md

 }   // transforms to: WHERE NOT ( user_deleted = 1 OR user_deleted IS NULL )
 ```

-> NOTE: If you want to use user input as part of the sql expression, it is highly recommendet to user host variables instead.
+> NOTE: If you want to use user input as part of the sql expression, it is highly recommendet to use host variables instead.
 The value for the host variables can be defined using an additional and optional 'params' object

 #### additional filter properties and other things worth mentioning